EladLaster/Animal_Classification/README.md

 ## Conclusion

-The animal classification project demonstrates the effectiveness of machine learning models in identifying mammal species from images.
+In summary, our animal classification project employed machine learning techniques to classify mammal species from images.

-Future work could involve refining preprocessing methods and exploring advanced classification algorithms to enhance model accuracy.
+We found that while Logistic Regression performed best on RGB images, AdaBoost excelled on grayscale images.

+Our analysis revealed the challenge of distinguishing visually similar species, notably horses and elephants.

+Moving forward, exploring advanced algorithms and feature engineering could enhance accuracy and applicability in real-world scenarios.